conradwt/cassandra-example-using-ruby/README.md

 - Rails 5.1.3
 - Java 8

-Note:  This tutorial was created on Mac OS X 10.10.
+Note:  This tutorial was created on Mac OS X 10.13 beta 6.

 ## Communication